hetida/hetida-designer/docs/default_values.md

 Just as with [manual input](./adapter_system/manual_input.md) in the execution dialog, for simple data types (such as `STRING`, `FLOAT`, `INT`) the data can be entered directly in the input field, while for `SERIES`, `DATAFRAME`, `MULTITSFRAME` or `ANY` json-data can be entered.
 No quotation marks need to be entered for default values for inputs of the `STRING` data type, but if you want to enter a string as the default value for an `ANY` input, it must be enclosed in quotation marks.

 If you do not enter a value (by not touching the input field), the default value for all data types is set to `null` which will be parsed as `None` as mentioned above.
+Also an explicit `null` in the default value field will set the default value to `None` and we recommend to do that.
 Note that for optional string inputs a default value of `null` will be parsed as `None` as well.

 To get an empty string as the default value instead, enter any string and remove it again before clicking `Save`.